Yuko Ito

 Yuko Ito (伊藤 裕子, Itō Yūko) is a Japanese fashion model, actress, and tarento.

 Career

 While attending university, Ito became an exclusive model for the fashion magazine JJ.
-In 1997, she made her acting debut in the Fuji TV television drama series Hitotsu Yane no Shita 2.
+In 1997, she made her acting debut in the Fuji TV television drama series Under the Same Roof 2.

 Personal life

 Ito was born in Setagaya, Tokyo on 18 April 1974, the second of three daughters.
 She attended Seijo Gakuen Junior High School and High School and Seijo University, graduating with a Bachelor of Laws in 1997.
 Ito married a non-celebrity man in October 2011.
 Their first child was born in March 2012.